BMW 760i Repairs

 One of the passenger door window shades is out of its tracks.

 The door card is held on with 3 screws and some plastic tabs.
 It took a good pull to break it away and appears to be the first time it's been removed.
-Everything looks brand new!
+Everything looks brand new behind it!

 The left side of the shade has a flat piece with a retaining tab that fits into the left track.
 You must go in at an angle because of this tab.
 The right side has just a metal pin that fits into a corresponding hole in the right track.